 AMM-VIS-01: Aesthetic Treatment of Trail Overcrossing.
-The trail overcrossing (northern or southern) shall be architecturally treated to blend with the surrounding environment.
+The trail overcrossing shall be architecturally treated to blend with and/or complement the surrounding environment.
 These treatments may include decorative fencing and color and texture for concrete elements.
 The design will be finalized during the detailed design phase and will be context sensitive.

 AMM-VIS-02: Aesthetic Treatment of Sound and Retaining Walls.
-The proposed sound walls adjacent to the wildlife undercrossing, as well as any retaining walls required for the project, will be architecturally treated to blend with the surrounding environment.
+The proposed sound walls adjacent to the wildlife undercrossing, as well as any retaining walls required for the project, will be architecturally treated to blend with and/or complement the surrounding environment.
 The design will be finalized during the detailed design phase and will be context sensitive.